awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 | --- |
 | Automation documents are now referred to as runbooks\. |

-This reference describes the Automation actions that you can specify in an AWS Systems Manager Automation runbook\.
-These actions cannot be used in other types of SSM documents\.
+This reference describes the Automation actions that you can specify in an Automation runbook\.
+Automation is a capability of AWS Systems Manager\.
+These actions cannot be used in other types of Systems Manager \(SSM\) documents\.
 For information about plugins for other types of SSM documents, see [Systems Manager Command document plugin reference](ssm-plugins.md)\.

 Systems Manager Automation runs steps defined in Automation runbooks\.
 Each step is associated with a particular action\.
 The action determines the inputs, behavior, and outputs of the step\.
 Steps are defined in the `mainSteps` section of your runbook\.